Planzo

 Size: 39.9 square kilometers

-Shanghai Pudong International Airport is a major hub for flights throughout Asia and beyond.
+Shanghai Pudong International Airport is a central hub for flights throughout Asia and beyond.
 Its vast area and state-of-the-art facilities make it one of the busiest and most important airports in the region.

 9. Cairo International Airport (CAI) - Egypt